Open or update wait bar dialog box

 h = waitbar(0,'Please wait...'); steps = 1000; for step = 1:steps % computations take place here waitbar(step / steps) end close(h)

 Adding a Cancel button allows user to abort the computation.
 Clicking it sets a logical flag in the figure's application data (appdata).
 The function tests for that value within the main loop and exits the loop as soon as the flag has been set.
-The example iteratively approximates the value of π.
-At each step, the current value is encoded as a string and displayed in the wait bar's message field.
+The example iteratively approximates the value of pi.
+At each step, the current value displayed as text in the wait bar's message field.
 When the function finishes, it destroys the wait bar and returns the current estimate of π and the number of steps it ran.

 Copy the following function to a code file and save it as